-Smart Client: Java Swing Look And Feel > Look And Feel Theme (optional, depending on the used Look And Feel) > Styling within the solution
+Smart Client: Java Swing Look And Feel > Look And Feel Theme (optional, depending on the used Look And Feel) > Styling within the Solution

-Web Client: Default StyleSheet > Web Client Template modification > Styling within the solution
+Web Client: Default StyleSheet > Web Client Template modification > Styling within the Solution

-This chapter describes the various levels of Styling options for a solution in Servoy.
-First the Smart and Web Client specific Styling options are discussed, after which Styling options that are applicable to both Clients within the solution are presented.
+This chapter descibes the various level of Styling options for a solution in Servoy.
+First the smart and Web client specific Styling options will be discussed, after which Styling options within the Solution are discussed, that are applicable to both Clients.